Enterprise-connect/documentation/plugins.md

 ### Usage

 Some slight changes need to be made to the EC Server script to enable the plugin and signal its usage.
-Nothing needs to be done to the 'manifest.yml' for the Server agent itsef (if pushing to Predix).
+Nothing needs to be done to the 'manifest.yml' for the EC Server agent itself (if pushing to Predix).
 Just like the agents themselves, there are binary executables associated with Linux, Windows and Mac.

 ### Examples